mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_create_raw_nii.rst

 connect_create_raw_nii.py
 ==========================

-This function moves sourcedata NIfTI files (and JSON/txt sidecars) created from connect_dcm2nii.py or convert_dicoms to the corresponding rawdata directory.
+This function moves sourcedata NIfTI files (and JSON/txt sidecars) created from connect_dcm2nii.py or :ref:`convert_dicoms_py` to the corresponding rawdata directory.

 This function can be executed via command-line only using the following options: